DaneshCDM/FIT3077/README.md

 **Updated to: Sprint Two Implementation**

 **Current State of implementation:**
-1. Player is able to place, move, and jump tokens across various stages of the game.
+1. Player is able to place, move, and jump tokens according to the game rules.
    1. To place a token, click on any empty position.
    2. To move a token, click on 1 of your token, then the adjacent empty position that you want to move.
       1. If an invalid token is pressed anytime in the process (e.g. Selecting opposing token color to move/ Move to occupied position) the initial token to move has to be reselected again.
-   3. To jumo a token, click on 1 of your token, then any empty position that you want to move.
+   3. To jump a token, click on 1 of your token, then any empty position that you want to move.
       1. If an invalid token is pressed anytime in the process (e.g. Selecting opposing token color to move/ Move to occupied position) the initial token to jump has to be reselected again.
-3. When a mill is formed, the player can remove **any** another player's token.
+3. When a mill is formed, the player can remove **any** of another player's token.
 The turn indicator will not alternate the player's turn yet.

+## Not implemented yet
+1. Disable removing tokens that form a mill
+2. Game Victory Screen when one of the player has less than two tokens
+3. Better prompts so the player understand what to do without referencing `README.md`

 [//]: # (***Game Objective:** <br>)